jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (ii) different kinds of licences; and
     (iii) different minimum standards.
   (b)
+(4A) Regulations made under subsection (2)﻿(b) must contain a statement that the Secretary is the Minister’s principal policy adviser in relation to any criteria that are prescribed.
 (5) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (6) If the regulations authorise the Minister under subsection (2)﻿(b) to prescribe criteria,— (a) an instrument that prescribes the criteria is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and